 In that formula, you put a stock ticker, "AAPL," with a data tag, "last_price," to pull the real time stock price for that stock.
 To pull the most recent economic data, you replace the ticker with the tag for an economic index and the item with a tag describing how you want to see the data.

 In this case, I am using the tag PAYEMS, which represents non-farm payrolls, and the item "level", which tells me the most recent level, or amount, of that tag.
 I need to include a "$" in front of my item to denote that this is an economic index, not a stock.
-You can look up economic indexes here.
+You can look up economic indexes in our documentation.